securitybunker/databunker.org/content/use-case/critical-data-segregation/index.md

 Suppose, the bad actor finds an **SQL injection** in your web app database.
 He might get access to some data.
 This data will not be personal as this information is stored outside of your existing database (in Databunker).

-In addition, Databunker itself can store user data separately from personal records.
-In Databunker you can save personal profile and store additional app data in additional tables.
-Databunker provides you a way to store your app customer information in a specific type of record for that.
-So, you can retrieve only your app's customer personal information.
-For example, you can store customer shipping information in an additional application table.
+In addition, Databunker can store user data separately from personal records.
+For example, you can store shipping information separately from a user profile.
+You have an API to retrieve this additional data without returning user personal records (name, email, phone, etc...).